 Boscastle is a quaint fishing village with it’s very own Museum of Witchcraft.

 Jamaica Inn, written about by Daphne du Maurier and used by Cornish pirates can take us through Bodmin Moor.
 There is a museum to Daphne du Maurier on site.

-Tell us what you’d like and we’ll design Your Private Bespoke north Cornish coast Atlantic Wild West Cornwall Tour just for You.
+Tell us what you’d like and we shall be happy to creatively design Your Private Bespoke north Cornish coast Atlantic Wild West Cornwall Tour just for You.
 Obviously, we will make comfort stops etc en route and I must stress that ALL of the above is impossible to see in ONE day (9am – 5pm).

 Cornish Cream Teas and Cornish Pasties are available throughout Cornwall and delightful.

-Driver-Guided in English full day Cornwall Tours with Alvajoan start from GB£245 and includes pick up and return within Cornwall with our knowledgeable experienced driver-guide but excludes food, drink and venue entry fees.
-German and other language guides at cost price and subject to availability.
-Our comfortable licenced vehicles seat from 1 to 16 passengers and some have wheelchair access.
-Booking required.
-Public Liability Insurance of GB£10million.
-Half Day Tours (10am to 2pm) start from GB£140.
+Driver-Guided in English, a full day Tour (9-17) with Alvajoan start from GB£275 and includes pick up and return within Cornwall with our knowledgeable experienced driver-guide but excludes food, drink and venue entry fees.
+Other language are available at additional cost and subject to availability.
+Our comfortable licensed vehicles seat from 1 to 16 passengers.
+Advance booking is required.
+Public Liability Insurance GB£10million.
+Half Day Tours (10am to 2pm) start from GB£175.

-To book Your Tours in Cornwall with Alvajoan, contact us with details of Your interests and we shall be pleased to design Private Bespoke Tours just for You.
-Phone +44 1326 565441 or +44 7772 777545 to which you can also send text message or email: email@example.com.
-More photos from Cornwall and venues on our website, Twitter, Google+, Facebook and Instagram for your enjoyment
+To book Your Tour with Alvajoan, contact us by email with details of Your wishes and interests and dates you have in mind.
+Phone +44 1326 565441 or +44 7772 777545 to which you can also send text message if Your need is a little more pressing timewise.
+More photos from Cornwall and venues on our social media Twitter, Facebook and Instagram for your enjoyment and ideas.